zephraph/notes/Projects/devtools.fm/Automatically tweeting on new episodes.md

 Okay, so I'm actually pretty interested in the process for sending the tweet so I'm going to hit it from that angle.
 I'm going to use [FeedHive's twitter api client](https://github.com/FeedHive/twitter-api-client).

+It took a bit to find the API to call to actually issue the tweet.
+[Here's what we need to call](https://github.com/FeedHive/twitter-api-client/blob/main/REFERENCES.md#twitterclienttweetsstatusesupdateparameters).

+_to be continued_